Towards Black Friday 2022: the new map of marketplaces around the world-breakinglatest.news-Breaking Latest News

-Yocabè is an Italian startup committed to helping companies sell more and better on marketplaces such as Zalando, Amazon, Privalia and eBay and also this year, as already in 2021, it has compiled a map of world ecommerce sites: consulting it (it is visible below), you will discover some interesting news, from the constant growth of Zalando in Europe to the rise of the so-called M-Commerce in China, from the consequences of the war in Russia to the passion for beauty in India.
+Yocabè is an Italian startup committed to helping companies sell more and better on marketplaces such as Zalando, Amazon, Privalia and eBay and also this year, as already in 2021, it has compiled a map of world ecommerce sites: consulting it (can be seen below)you discover some interesting news, from the steady growth of Zalando in Europe to the rise of the so-called M-Commerce in China, from the consequences of the war in Russia to the passion for beauty in India.
 Until the renewed interest in the medicationsunderstandable after two years of pandemic.

 Shopping